 Weed smoke is still smoke—and still has health risks

-The Canadian Research Initiative in Substance Misuse recently published a set of “lower-risk cannabis use guidelines,” aimed at helping people who use marijuana make responsible decisions about their health.
-(The drug is currently outlawed in Canada, but the country is moving toward legalization.)
+The Canadian Research Initiative in Substance Misuse published a set of “lower-risk cannabis use guidelines,” aimed at helping people who use marijuana make responsible decisions about their health.
+(The drug was legalized for recreational use in Canada in 2018.)
 Among other advice, the guidelines urge people to “avoid smoking burnt cannabis,” which can harm the lungs and respiratory system—especially when combined with tobacco.

 They recommend choosing vaporizers or edibles instead, but caution that these methods also come with some risks.
 And if you do smoke cannabis, the guidelines say, “avoid ‘deep inhalation’ or ‘breath-holding,’” which increase the amount of toxic materials absorbed by the body.